Curious about sustainable tourism? Read on for my responsible travel tips after nearly a decade on the road.

-Much has changed since I set out on my first solo trip and began my journey as a blogger in 2011, sharing personal travel stories and responsible travel tips.
+Much has changed since I set out on my first solo trip and began my journey as a blogger in 2011.
 Travelling has become more accessible, flights are cheaper than ever before and Instagram has changed the way we view the world.

 In the age of overtourism and in the midst of a climate crisis, responsible tourism is not just a pressing need to protect the incredible natural and cultural heritage of our world.
 It is also the only way we can still find authentic experiences, engage meaningfully with locals and savor the pristine beauty (or what remains of it) on our planet.

 But what exactly is responsible tourism?
 Simply put, it is a commitment to travel choices (think getting there, where to stay, what to eat, what to do) that are mindful of the environment, inclusive of local communities and soothing for our restless soul.
 It’s often used interchangeably with “sustainable tourism”.

 Based on the past eight years of travelling, here are some of my most essential responsible travel tips: